jbenavidez/Go-RAG-AI-Agent/README.md

 # RAG-AI-Agent(WIP)
-A lightweight RAG-based AI agent that ingests data from the NYC Capital Projects dataset and answers user questions with relevant, context-aware responses grounded in the ingested data.
-The AI agent is designed to operate independently and can be integrated into other applications or services.
-A command-line interface (CLI) is provided as a testing and interaction tool, allowing users to easily query and validate the agent’s capabilities.
+A lightweight **Retrieval-Augmented Generation (RAG)** AI agent that ingests data from the **NYC Capital Projects dataset** and answers user questions with relevant, context-aware responses grounded in the ingested data.
+The agent is designed to operate independently and can be integrated into other applications or services.
+A **web-based application** is provided for testing and interaction, allowing users to query the agent through an intuitive browser interface and validate its capabilities.

  ## Stack
 - **Go** — Core language for building the **RAG AI agent**